6.2.1 Proportion of Population with Basic Handwashing Facilities on Premises

 Data is accurate as of October 31, 2018.

-6.2.1 Proportion of Population with Basic Handwashing Facilities on Premises Sustainable Development Goals
+6.2.1 Proportion of Population with Basic Handwashing Facilities on Premises in the Sustainable Development Goals

 6. Ensure access to water and sanitation for all

 Clean, accessible water for all is an essential part of the world we want to live in.
 There is sufficient fresh water on the planet to achieve this.
 But due to bad economics or poor infrastructure, every year millions of people, most of them children, die from diseases associated with inadequate water supply, sanitation and hygiene.